andyhawks/civicactions-compliance-docs/CivicActions-Common-Control-Policy.md

 CivicActions Security Operations works to ensure policies stay current given any updates to law, regulation, or operational procedures.

-These policies are managed as part of the general information security policy for all of CivicActions and its client services.
+These policies are managed as part of the general information security policy for all of CivicActions and its client services, particularly when indicated by contract, regulation or law.

 ## Purpose